 What is the IMM 5645/5406 Family Information Form?

 The IMM 5645 Family Information Form is part of the application package if you are immigrating to Canada as a temporary resident (visitor, worker, student) or permanent resident (it is called the IMM 5406 for permanent residents).
-It is the way you provide your family details to Citizenship and Immigration Canada (CIC) when they are considering whether or not you should be allowed to immigrate.
-CIC wants to know about your family so they can establish if you or one of your family members is "inadmissible" to Canada.
+It is the way you provide your family details to Immigration, Refugees and Citizenship Canada (IRCC, formerly Citizenship and Immigration Canada aka CIC) when they are considering whether or not you should be allowed to immigrate.
+IRCC wants to know about your family so they can establish if you or one of your family members is "inadmissible" to Canada.
 You can be inadmissible to Canada for financial, health or security reasons or for past violations of Canada's immigration rules and regulations.
 To learn more about inadmissibility and what you can do about it, see this page.

 Who needs to complete the IMM 5645 /5406 Family Information Form?